LogSentinel/logsentinel-java-client/docs/HashApi.md

 List<String> actorRoles = Arrays.asList("actorRoles_example"); // List<String> | The roles of the actor
-String details = "details_example"; // String | Any details in any format about the event that you want to store in the log String logLevel = "logLevel_example"; // String | logLevel Long originalEventTimestamp = 789L; // Long | originalEventTimestamp
+String details = "details_example"; // String | Any details in any format about the event that you want to store in the log String logLevel = "logLevel_example"; // String | logLevel Long originalEventTimestamp = 789L; // Long | The timestamp (in epoch milliseconds) of the event as it originally happened (as opposed to the time when it's received) try {
-try {
     String result = apiInstance.getHashableContent(applicationId, action, actorId, auditLogEntryType, signature, actorDepartment, actorDisplayName, actorRoles, details, logLevel, originalEventTimestamp);
     System.out.println(result);